 Expat families and children

 While Abu Dhabi is often cited as the most family-friendly emirate, Dubai has just as much to offer parents and kids.
-Home to a number of excellent international schools, Dubai gives expat children the opportunity to have a high-quality education in their home language, thereby easing the transition to life in the UAE.
+Home to several excellent international schools, Dubai gives expat children the opportunity to have a high-quality education in their home language, thereby easing the transition to life in the UAE.

 Climate in Dubai